s4ke/Master-Thesis/src/md/050-benchmarks.md

 #### Overhead

 We use our mean overhead quality measure and the notion of significance also for distributed memory benchmarks.
-The mean overhead of Rabin--Miller test in the distributed memory setting ranges from $0.29\%$ to $-2.8\%$ (last value in favour of PArrows), but these values are not significant with error margins $\pm 0.8\%$ and $\pm 2.9\%$ correspondingly.
+The mean overhead of the Rabin--Miller test in here ranges from $0.29\%$ to $-2.8\%$
+(last value in favour of PArrows), but these values are not significant with error margins $\pm 0.8\%$ and $\pm 2.9\%$ correspondingly.
 A sole significant (by a very low margin) overhead is $0.35\% \; \pm 0.33\%$ at 64 cores.